Weekend in Phuket – A Delicious Two Day Itinerary Focused on Sea and Food

 On Phuket island, more affordable luxury is to be found at Point Yamu By COMO, with a whimsical Paola Navone design, outstanding Nahmyaa Thai restaurant and spectacular Phang Nga Bay views; Anantara Phuket Layan, which boasts a superb Thai cooking school, exceptional Thai restaurant and seaside swimming pool; The Surin, which has charming cottages slap bang on the sand and stunning beach; Andara, which offers spacious apartments with kitchens, palm-fringed Olympic-sized swimming pool and a fine Thai restaurant; Sala Phuket, which has a laidback vibe, beachside swimming pool, restaurant and bar, and sunset watching spots; and Kata Rocks, where you’ll find light-filled two-storey villas and lofts with private pools and state-of-the-art kitchens made for entertaining.

-In the heart of Phuket Town, with unbeatable locations, The Memory at On On is our pick for history and charm while Casa Blanca offers air-conditioned cool and personal service.
+In the heart of Phuket Town, with unbeatable locations, mid-range hotel options include The Memory at On On is our pick for history and charm while Casa Blanca offers air-conditioned cool and personal service.

 Click through for reviews of all of these Phuket hotels.

 Phuket has a long history of settlement and trade and was a port of call for ships sailing the maritime trade routes between the Mediterranean, Middle East, India, and China.
-Phuket’s unique cuisine reflects these cultural influences, so kick off your stay with the best introduction you’ll get to the local cuisine at century-old Raya, located in an atmospheric Sino-Portuguese mansion.
+Phuket’s unique cuisine reflects these cultural influences, so make the first meal of your weekend in Phuket special with the best introduction you’ll get to Phuket cuisine.
+Century-old Raya restaurant is located in an atmospheric Sino-Portuguese mansion.
 Owned by the original family, the matriarch watches every plate leaving the kitchen – if she’s not on the stove herself.
 As a result, this is the finest Phuket cuisine you’ll find on the island.
 Order the pad bai liang (stir fried bai laing leaves), nam prik goong seab (spicy prawn chilli dip), moo hong (stewed pork belly), and (our favourite) the gang poo bai chaplu (crab meat curry with betel leaves).
 If you can handle the heat, tell them you want it “Phuket-style” (ie. fiery).

-After dinner, head up the stairs to Quip Sky Bar (4pm-midnight) on the rooftop of quirky Quip B&B (5th Floor, near corner of Phuket and Rasada Roads) to recline on cushions as you sip a cocktail or cold beer under the stars.
+After dinner, head up the stairs to Quip Sky Bar (4pm-midnight) on the rooftop of quirky Quip B&B (5th Floor, near corner of Phuket and Rasada Roads) to recline on cushions as you sip a cocktail or cold beer under the stars and toast to your weekend in Phuket.
 For more craft beers – 80 different kinds, including local brands like Full Moon Brew Works and Chalawan Pale Ale – try CRAFTs & Co.
 (91 Yaowarat Road; 5pm-midnight) in a remodelled shophouse with a sleek interior dripping with potted ferns hanging from the ceiling.

 Your first breakfast on the island should be in Phuket Old Town and one of the most quintessential of Phuket breakfasts, siew boi, Phuket-style dim sum.
 Locals eat breakfast early, so aim to be at 100 year-old Juanhiang (Chana Charoen Road, near corner of Tilok Utis 1 Road) between 6am and 8am.
 If they’re sold out, try century-old Boonrat 1 (off Bangkok Road, behind the fresh market).
 Sit down and staff will bring you Chinese tea and a selection of steamed buns, dumplings, deep fried snacks, and Portuguese-style tarts.
 Raise your hand when you’re ready for more.